udison/rocks-text-editor/README.md

 ﻿# Rocks Text Editor

-A simple TUI text editor made in Rust using [Ratatui](https://ratatui.rs/).
+Rocks is a simple TUI text editor made in Rust using [Ratatui](https://ratatui.rs/).

 ## Roadmap